Markovian stochastic approximation with expanding projections: Introduction

 Often in applications, the integral \eqref{eq:mean-field} needs to be approximated numerically.
 We focus here on methods relying on Monte Carlo simulation where sampling exactly from $\pi_{\theta}$ for any $\theta\in\Theta$ is not possible directly and instead Markov chain Monte Carlo methods are used.
 Let $\{P_{\theta}\}_{\theta\in\Theta}$ be a family of Markov transition probabilities with stationary distributions $\{\pi_\theta\}_{\theta\in\Theta}$, respectively.
 Then, the standard SA recursion with Markovian dynamic is as follows

-Stability of this process is far from obvious and a significant effort has been dedicated to its study \cite[e.g.][Section 7.3]{benaim}.
+Stability of this process is far from obvious and a significant effort has been dedicated to its study (e.g., \cite{benaim}, Section~7.3).
 Problems occur in particular when ergodicity, a term to be made more precise later, of $P_{\theta}$ vanishes as $\theta$ approaches a set of critical values denoted $\partial\Theta$ hereafter.
-Younes \cite[Section 6.3]{younes} gives an example of a situation where the Robbins-Monro algorithm fails for this reason.
+Younes \cite{younes}, Section~6.3, gives an example of a situation where the Robbins--Monro algorithm fails for this reason.

-Cures include projection on a fixed set $\mathcal{R}_{0}\subset\Theta$, that is, given a projection mapping $\Pi_{\mathcal{R}_{0}}:\Theta\smallsetminus\mathcal{R}_0\rightarrow\mathcal{R}_{0}$, one can define \cite{kushner-clark,kushner-yin-sa}
+Cures include projection on a fixed set $\mathcal{R}_{0}\subset\Theta$, that is, given a projection mapping $\Pi_{\mathcal{R}_{0}}\dvtx \Theta\setminus \mathcal{R}_0\rightarrow\mathcal{R}_{0}$, one can define \cite{kushner-clark,kushner-yin-sa}

 Projection on a fixed set $\mathcal{R}_{0}$ might not be satisfactory when for example the location of the zeros of $h(\theta)$ is not known a priori.
 It is also possible that the projection induces spurious attractors on the boundary of $\mathcal{R}_0$.